JamesHMcKay/jamesmckay-personal-a7bb4/faq.md

           patterns.
 I generally try and use the right tool for the job, keeping in mind the environment in which I'm working, the data and the requirements.
-      - title: Who handles the design?
-        content: >-
-          You can choose to provide the design yourself, or I can include a design element to your proposal.
-I work with several wonderful designers with ample experience in web, digital, campaign and marketing design.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium